cloudfoundry-attic/mega-ci/README.md

   account that will be used for all deployments; you will need this if you ever want to ssh into the BOSH instance or any of the concourse instances.

 The script will also print the IP of the BOSH director.
-Target your bosh by running:
+Target your director by running:
 ```bash
 bosh target DIRECTOR_IP
 ```